 Porgu also sells a full food menu… offering everything from jalapeno poppers to pork chops.
 Vegetarian options are available.

 Some beers I drank at Porgu: Populism by Põrgu Pruul (Session IPA) and Sour Park by Anderson’s Craft Beer (Sour Ale).

 Speakeasy by Põhjala

 **SKIP THIS PLACE.
-The owner and/or person handling social media for them is a pompous asshole.
+The owner and/or person handling social media for them is an online troll and bully.
 Wouldn’t waste money going here or on their beers.